Krudsen Sour Cream

 Soy sauce

-In my household we always used Kikkoman, mainly because it’s the most popular brand in my city.
+In my household we've always used Kikkoman.
 I buy the 1L green bottle, which is the one with less salt.
 Mainly because it just tastes better in the recipes I make the most, and since I always mix it with vinegar when I use it as a dip, I find the taste is more balanced if there’s less salt.
 When I wasn’t vegan and ate sushi I think I preferred the regular one.

 Fresh basil, coriander, bay leaves, mint, rosemary, parsley